 Discerning what is right and what is wrong

-When we become Christians it may be hard at first discerning what is right and what is wrong.
+When we become Christians, it may be hard at first discerning what is right and what is wrong.
 If you have any doubt whether something is a sin or not, then don’t do it, especially if it will result in someone having less faith because of your actions.
 This is taught in Romans 14.
 You should not try to get as close as possible to sin without actually sinning; you should try to be as close to God as possible, and you will be far away from sin!

-Love God and love your neighbour
+Love God and love your neighbor

 The most important tool that God has given us to know whether something is sin or not is His Word.
 In John 14:15 Jesus says “If you love me, you will keep my commandments“.
-In the Bible we can read what Jesus commandments are.
-The simplest summary is: love God and love your neighbour.
+In the Bible we can read what Jesus’ commandments are.
+The simplest summary is: love God and love your neighbor.
 When you do that, you will obey God and not be a captive of sin.